k11q/mini-moulinette/README.md

 # Simula

-Simula is a test suite for 42 assignments, providing automated tests for checking before submitting your assignments, simulating moulinette.
+Simula is a test runner for 42 assignments, providing automated tests for whole assignment with one command.
+The goal is to make thorough checking before submitting the assignments, with ease.

 ## Introduction